deepfakes/faceswap/README.md

 Creator of the Unbalanced and OHR models, as well as expanding various capabilities within the training process.
 Andenixa is currently working on new models and will take requests for donations.

 **Paypal:** [![andenixa](https://www.paypalobjects.com/en_GB/i/btn/btn_donate_SM.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=NRVLQYGS6NWTU)

-### @kvrooman
-Responsible for consolidating the converters, adding a lot of code to fix model stability issues, and helping significantly towards making the training process more modular, kvrooman continues to be a very active contributor.

-**Ethereum:** 0x18CBbff5fA7C78de7B949A2b0160A0d1bd649f80

 # How to contribute